 3. To find online descriptions of a particular event, and references to it by ancient writers.

 If you do not know the exact year in which the event occurred, first look in the Index of Names.
-Click on the first two letters of the name which you want to find, which will take you to a complete list of the events where that name occurs.
+Type in a name (of a person or place), and click on Go, to see a complete list of the events where that name occurs.
 At the start of each line, there is a link in the format "123/45", where 123 is the year 123 B.C., and 45 is the event number.
 When you have found the event which you want, make a note of the event number and click on the link, which will take you to the details of the event.
 There you will find the sources for the event in a line which starts with the symbol @.
 If necessary, you can consult the list of sources to find out the meaning of any abbreviations.

 Note that the links will rarely take you to the exact line where the description of an event starts, but usually to the nearest chapter or section.
 This is no bad thing, because it gives the context in which the description occurs, but it does mean that it is sensible to make a note of the exact reference before clicking on the link.